-STEP IN THE PROCESS DATE DUE POINTS AVAILABLE Classroom Attendance Weekly 150 points Participation in Class Discussion Weekly 150 points
+STEP IN THE PROCESS DATE DUE POINTS AVAILABLE Participation in Class Discussion Weekly 20 points each TOTAL OF 320 POINTS

-TOTAL OF 300 F

-3. Midterm Exams: There will be 3 of these over the semester.
+3. QUIZZES: There will be 2 of these over the semester.

-These exams are designed to provide an opportunity for students to demonstrate their understanding of our assigned readings and videos for this course.
-Exams will take place on Canvas.
+Quizzes are designed to provide an opportunity for students to demonstrate their understanding of particular areas of this course.
+Quizzes will take place on Canvas.
 Students are expected to complete these individually.
 Each quiz is due by Sunday at 11:59pm at the end of the assigned week.

 Since quizzes are open for a full week and are not time limited.
 Students have one opportunity to answer each question, and are encouraged to have their course book, notes, and Canvas materials available to them throughout the exam.
 All exams must complete within the assigned week.

-Arrangements can not be made to retake or make-up a missed quiz.
+Arrangements cannot be made to retake or make-up a missed quiz.
 Be sure that you are carving out the time well in advance, to ensure that you can get these done during the assigned week.